E-rostering: 4 key elements to look for in a best-in-class workforce solution

 As a rota coordinator, having a thorough understanding of your substantive, bank and agency staff is key to keeping your service safely and compliantly resourced.

-The solution: NHS rostering software built for all staff groups, from the ground up
+The solution: NHS smart rostering software built for all staff groups, from the ground up

-To combat this, we recommend a system that has been built for the NHS, right from the start.
+To combat this, we recommend a workforce solution that has been built for the NHS, right from the start.
 It should meet the unique requirements of each and every staff group, offering complete visibility of your entire workforce and accompanying data.

-With this increased quantity, quality, and availability of crucial information, a best-in-class rostering solution can truly empower staff with all of the information they need to improve their service, without the headache of logging into multiple systems.
-From identifying areas for improvement, to easily monitoring trends, the right technology can be truly transformative for an organisation.
+With this increased quantity, quality, and availability of crucial information, a best-in-class smart rostering solution can truly empower staff with all of the information they need to improve their service, without the headache of logging into multiple systems.
+From identifying areas for improvement, to easily monitoring trends, the right workforce solution can be truly transformative for an organisation.

-2. The issue: Clunky, outdated tech which creates complexities, rather than resolving them
+2. The issue: Clunky, outdated staffing software which creates complexities, rather than resolving them

 Creating rotas and managing rosters is an inherently complex task.
 Rota managers are responsible for coordinating leave requests, negotiating slot-sharing, handling exception reporting and more – all whilst maintaining safe staffing levels and ensuring patient demand is being met.

-All too often, software that should help to handle these complexities becomes another complexity in itself.
+All too often, staffing software for healthcare that should help to handle these complexities becomes another complexity in itself.
 Clunky design, outdated systems, and a convoluted user interface can unnecessarily complicate already detailed processes, resulting in frustrated staff and avoidable admin errors.

-To help solve this, when you’re looking at adopting a new e-rostering software, we recommend focusing on providers that put innovative design at the forefront, and to opt for a system that has truly invested in delivering a high-quality experience to its users.
+To help solve this, when you’re looking at adopting a new e-rostering software, we recommend focusing on providers that put innovative and intuitive design at the forefront, and to opt for a workforce solution that has truly invested in delivering a high-quality experience to its users.

 With rota managers performing critical actions on a daily basis, it goes without saying that the system they use must understand the intricacies that come with rota creation, without leaving users to shoulder that burden.